Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Environments for Grounded Learning

+\item C\&S\&S (``Color AND Shape AND Shape''): The task is to compositionally learn three-word concepts.
+There is one target with two shapes and three non-targets with pairs of shapes.
+Both objects in a pair will be of the same color.
+The instruction includes all three color and two shape words as inputs.
+This environment evaluates the agents' ability to generalize to out-of-distribution combinations.

+\item C$|$S (``Color'' OR ``Shape''): The task is to learn single attribute concepts.
+There is one target and three non-target objects.
+Only one word, either the color or the shape, is given as instruction.
+For instance, if the target is ``Blue'', the agent must ignore objects that are non-blue and navigate to the blue object, despite its shape.
+This environment trains the agent to be invariant to the shape or color respectively. \end{enumerate}

-Figure \ref{fig:1} shows examples of the C$+$S (top row) and C$+$S$+$S (bottom row) environments.
-For all three environments, one target and three non-target objects or object pairs are randomly spawned at the four predefined positions in the environment.
+Figure~\ref{fig:1} shows examples of the C\&S (top row) and C\&S\&S (bottom row) environments.
+For all three environments, one target and three non-target objects or object pairs are randomly spawned at the four pre-defined positions.

-Moreover, to evaluate the agent's performance, we also created train and test combinatorial instructions for the three environments.
-The train-test splits for environments C$/$S, C$+$S and C$+$S$+$S are detailed in the Supplementary material.
-The train-test split allows us to examine whether agents can learn to decompose instructions on which it was trained on and combine the Color and Shape concepts to solve unseen combinations in zero-shot during testing.
+Table \ref{tab:train test split} shows the train-test splits for environments C$|$S and C\&S. 20 color-shape combinations were used to train the agents on the relevant tasks and five held-out test combinations were used to evaluate the agents' zero-shot ability to use the rules learned for unseen combinations.
+The train-test split table for environment C\&S\&S is shown in Supplementary Material.